jakehamilton/leverage/README.md

 + A HTTP server
 + A realtime socket server
 + An IRC server
++ A MIDI interface
-+ 👨💭 Anything else you can imagine!
++ 👩💭 Anything else you can imagine!

 Creating your first server
 --------------------------